-Why have I been invited?
+Why has my child been invited?

-You have been invited because you are an adult with CF and you attend the Royal Brompton Hospital, one of the hospitals within the Scottish Adult Cystic Fibrosis Service, or one of our collaborating patient identification centers.
-You are also relatively well, with mild or moderate lung involvement, however not so well that we will struggle to measure any improvement.
-This will mean that the nebulised gene therapy has a good chance of reaching the cells lining your airways without being blocked by excessive mucus, and that we will sample from your airways more easily.
-If you are a patient from one of our collaborating participant identification centres you will attend the Royal Brompton Hospital, Western General Hospital Edinburgh or Royal Hospital for Sick Children Edinburgh for all trial related visits but continue your clinical care at your own centre.
-Trial visits are not a substitute for your usual clinic visits and we will not make decisions related to your general care, although we will communicate closely with your local team.
+He/she has been invited because they are have CF and attend the Royal Brompton Hospital, one of the hospitals within the Scottish Paediatric Cystic Fibrosis Service, or one of our collaborating patient identification centres.
+They are also relatively well, with mild or moderate lung involvement, however not so well that we will struggle to measure any improvement.
+This will mean that the nebulised gene therapy has a good chance of reaching the cells lining your child's airways without being blocked by excessive mucus, and that we will sample from their airways more easily.
+If your child is a patient from one of our collaborating participant identification centres they will attend the Royal Brompton Hospital or Western General Hospital / Royal Hospital for Sick Children Edinburgh for all trial related visits but continue their clinical care at their own centre.
+Trial visits are not a substitute for usual clinic visits and we will not make changes to your child's usual treatment.
+We will communicate closely with your local team and let them know of anything that might influence treatment decisions.

-If you have been involved in the Run-In study you will be invited for a single screening visit to determine whether you will fit the criteria to participate in the multi-dose trial.
-If you have been newly recruited, i.e. not participated in the Run-In trial, you will be invited for an introductory visit to talk to you further about the research and assess your eligibility as well as a screening visit.
+If your child has been involved in the Run-In study they will be invited for a single screening visit to determine whether they will fit the criteria to participate in the multi-dose trial.
+If your child has been newly recruited, i.e. not participated in the Run-In trial, they will be invited for an introductory visit to talk to you and your child further about the research and assess their eligibility, as well as attending a subsequent screening visit.

-We think that you may fulfill all of the Inclusion & Exclusion criteria although we will need to go through these lists in detail with you; in particular we will be looking for lung function within the range of 50-90% and for you to be in a stable condition with no recent changes to your CF treatments.
-If your recent lung function is close to the cut-offs for being included you may wish to perform spirometry to see if you are eligible before discussing all the details of the trial with us, as this is quite time consuming.
-In this case, we will ask you simply to sign a form consenting to lung function, which in no way commits you to taking part in the trial.
-If you are unwell at the time you are seen, we may be able to reschedule your visit for once you have recovered and are once again stable.
+We think that your child may fulfill all of the Inclusion & Exclusion criteria although we will need to go through these lists in detail with you; in particular we will be looking for lung function within the range of 50-90% and for your child to be in a stable condition with no recent changes to their CF treatments.
+If your childs recent lung function is close to the cut-offs for being included we may wish to perform spirometry to see if they are eligible before discussing all the details of the trial with us, as this is quite time consuming.
+In this case, we will ask you both simply to sign a form consenting to lung function, which in no way commits you to taking part in the trial.
+If your child is unwell at the time they are seen, we may be able to reschedule their visit for when they have recovered and are once again stable.

-Do I have to take part?
+Does my child have to take part?

-It is completely up to you to decide whether or not to take part.
-If you do decide to take part you will be given this information sheet to keep and be asked to sign a consent form.
-If you decide to take part you are still free to withdraw at any time and without giving a reason.
-This will not affect the standard of care you receive.
+It is completely up to you to decide with your child whether or not they wish take part.
+If he/she does decide to take part you will be given this information sheet to keep and be asked to sign a consent form.
+Your child will also be asked to sign a separate form agreeing to take part.
+If you and your child decide to take part you are still free to withdraw at any time and without giving a reason.
+This will not affect the standard of care your child receives.

-What will happen to me if I take part?
+What will happen if we take part?